namoopsoo/namoopsoo.github.io/content/post/2025-08-16-argumentum-computem-ad-infinitum.md

 ---
 title: Argumentum Computem ad Infinitum
-date: 2024-08-22
+date: 2025-08-16
 ---

-I was reading Leopold Aschenbrenner's post<sup>[1](#references)</sup> on AGI and have just a musing here about the scaling law observations here.
+About a year ago, 2024-08-22, I was reading Leopold Aschenbrenner's post<sup>[1](#references)</sup> on AGI and I had jotted down a  musing about a scaling law observations, but I forgot to write about it.
+I found my note today.

 So I get that it is possible to look at charts comparing compute and performance and many conclude scaling laws mean AGI is inevitable.